-Accredited programs are eligible to apply for reaccreditation entering the final year of their five-year accreditation term.
-The process, procedure, and timelines for programs seeking reaccreditation is the same as programs seeking initial accreditation.
-USGIF will inform accredited programs of their need to start the reaccreditation process 6 months in advance of the deadline.
+Accredited programs are eligible to apply for reaccreditation entering the final year of their fiveyear accreditation term.
+The process of reaccreditation is less strenuous than initial accreditation, and is primarily self-guided, USGIF will inform accredited programs of their need to start the reaccreditation process 6 months in advance of the deadline.